-You should be aware that your therapist is generally available to return phone calls within approximately 24-48 hours.
+You should be aware that your therapist is generally available to return phone calls within approximately 24 hours.

-Your therapist is not able to return phone calls after 10:00pm (PST)
+Your therapist is not able to return phone calls after 8:00pm (PST)

-Your therapist is not available to return phone calls on Sunday and Monday.
+Your therapist is not available to return phone calls on Sunday or otherwise noted by therapist directly.